asamy/ksm/README.md

 - All x64 NT kernels starting from the Windows 7 NT kernel.
 It was mostly tested under Windows 7/8/8.1/10.
 - Linux kernel (tested under 3.16, 4.8.13 and mainline)

-## Porting to other kernels guidelines

-- Port `mm.h` functions (`mm_alloc_page`, `__mm_free_page`, `mm_alloc_pool`,
-			 etc.)
-- Port `resubv.c` (not really needed) for re-virtualization on S1-3 or S4 state (commenting it out is OK).
-- Write module for initialization
-- Port `print.c` for printing interface (Some kernels may not require it)
-- Port `vmx.S` for the assembly based stuff, please use macros for calling conventions, etc.

-Hopefully didn't miss something important, but these are definitely the mains.

-## Porting to other x86 processors

-Since some code is split oddly, and needs to be organized to fit logically together, these files should be renamed/merged:

-- exit.c and vcpu.c should be merged to make vmx.c

 ## TODO / In development

 - APIC virtualization (Partially implemented, needs testing & fixes)